PoShLog/PoShLog/README.md

 Import-Module PoShLog

 # Create new logger
-# This is where you customize where, when and how to log
+# This is where you customize, when and how to log
 New-Logger |
     Set-MinimumLevel -Value Verbose | # You can change this value later to filter log messages
     # Here you can add as many sinks as you want - see https://github.com/PoShLog/PoShLog/wiki/Sinks for all available sinks